The Lakewood Division of Utility Billing

 -

-Beginning January 1, 2024, the following rates for water, sewer, and a new Impervious Surface Fee will be in effect.
+Beginning January 1, 2025, the following rates for water, sewer, and the Impervious Surface Fee will be in effect.
 More information on the Impervious Surface Fee is provided below.

-Impervious Surface Fee: $3 per Equivalent Residential Unit (2,800 square feet of impervious surface)The Homestead Exemption water rate will be $4.92 per ccf (100 cubic feet).
-Homestead exemption sewer rate will be $7.66 per ccf (100 cubic feet).
-Information on qualifications for the Homestead Exemption is provided below.
+Impervious Surface Fee: $4 per Equivalent Residential Unit (2,800 square feet of impervious surface)The Homestead Exemption water rate will be $5.11 per ccf (100 cubic feet).
+Homestead exemption sewer rate will be $7.97 per ccf (100 cubic feet).

 -